panva/jose/docs/util/errors/classes/JWTClaimValidationFailed.md

 • **cause**: [`JWTClaimValidationFailure`](../interfaces/JWTClaimValidationFailure.md)

-The [JWTClaimValidationFailure](../interfaces/JWTClaimValidationFailure.md) carried by every instance of this error.
+The [JWTClaimValidationFailure](../interfaces/JWTClaimValidationFailure.md) details carried by this error.

 ***